 With Red5 Networks, it couldn't be simpler.
 We manage the whole migration, keeping you in the loop at all times.
 We can retain your current telephone numbers, including any DDIs and the whole migration can take as little as 3 weeks.
 Red5 Networks are in a unique position to offer our ISDN over Ultranet service which can have you migrated even sooner.
 Please check out our Ultranet page for more information.

 What happens to alarm and payment lines services after 2025?

-During the Public Switch Telephone Network closure, all these services need to be tested with new IP technology and the SO products.
-Red5 networks can discuss your individual requirements with you and any other special equipment can be tested by the equipment manufacturers.
+During the Public Switch Telephone Network closure of all these services, they need to be tested with the new IP technology and the SO products.
+Red5 Networks can discuss your individual requirements with you and any other special equipment can be tested by the equipment manufacturers.

 Are there benefits of migrating away from PSTN services now?

 For safeguarding purposes, businesses cannot afford to be ‘off the grid’ when there is an Internet or hardware outage.
 IP technology can failover to backup connections or be diverted to another destination to ensure the business is always contactable even in an outage.